By Mette Søs Gottlieb, Learning Expert

 In most situations, these security blunders are not intentional but rather due to a lack of education and/or diligence.
 Of course, there will always be malicious actors, but their actions happen irrespective of sound security and compliance training and must be treated as outliers.

 Ultimately, the fault lies not only with employees who click the wrong link but with the employers who failed to train them properly.
-Most companies aren’t putting enough money into training when they make technology investments.
+Most companies aren’t putting enough money into corporate training when they make technology investments.
 When it comes to these investments, most companies put most of the IT budget toward the actual technology and very little toward the necessary training and education for that technology, even though human error accounts for so many of the cyber incidents that occur.

-Organizations need to dedicate more time and effort on cybersecurity hygiene training.
+Organizations need to dedicate more time and effort on cyber hygiene training.
 Cyber hygiene is a collective term for the practices and steps that users of computers and other devices take to maintain system health and improve online security.
 Good cybersecurity hygiene doesn’t just help prevent breaches, it addresses other issues related to compliance such as preventing data loss or misplaced data.

 Companies must have a cybersecurity hygiene policy in place that includes a specific training and education component, organizations must not assume that employees know these things.
 Security is now part of everyone’s job, and security training must be baked in.

 Security threats are continually evolving and changing but compliance regulations must still be met.
 As such, training and education must also evolve.
-Training isn’t a one-and-done, point-in-time need; as the cybersecurity and compliance landscapes continue to evolve, so must employee education.
+Corporate training isn’t a one-and-done, point-in-time need; as the cybersecurity and compliance landscapes continue to evolve, so must employee education.
 It needs to be embedded into daily or weekly operations.
 The best way to accomplish this is by making training easily accessible to employees, at any time and from any location.

 A Learning Management System (LMS) is helpful here.
 With an LMS, you also can easily share important updates (regulations, software updates, and so on) and information to all bodies of the organization and make it available to professionals at all times.
 You also can provide training that’s specific to an employee’s job role, location, or specialization.
 For instance, in a healthcare setting, you could offer training to all employees regarding HIPAA requirements and cyber hygiene.
 But only a subset of those employees will need training on the latest IoT medical device.